markcheret/footnotes/readme.txt

 No, this Plugin has been written from scratch.
 Of course some inspirations on how to do or how to not do things were taken from other plugins.

+= Your Plugin is awesome!
+How do I convert my footnotes if I used one of the other footnotes plugins out there? =

+1. For anyone interested in converting from the FD Footnotes plugin:
+Visit this swift write-up from a **footnotes** user by the name of **Southwest**: http://wordpress.org/support/topic/how-to-make-this-footnote-style?replies=6#post-5946306
+2. From what we've researched, all other footnotes Plugins use open and close shortcodes, which can be left as is.
+In the **footnotes** settings menu, you can setup **footnotes** to use the existing (=previously used) shortcodes.
+Too easy?
+Yippy Ki-Yey!

 == Installation ==
 - Visit your WordPress Admin area
 - Navigate to `Plugins\Add`